Mass media in Iran

 The mass media in Iran is both privately and publicly owned but all channels are subject to censorship.
 In 2016, Iran had 178 newspapers, 83 magazines, 15,000 information sites and two million blogs.
-A special court has authority to monitor the print media and may suspend publication, or revoke the licenses, of papers or journals that a jury finds guilty of publishing anti-religious or slanderous material or information detrimental to the national interest.
-The Iranian media is prohibited from criticizing Islamic doctrine (as interpreted by the Iranian government).
+The Islamic Revolutionary Court has authority to monitor the print media and may suspend publication or revoke the licenses of papers or journals that a jury finds guilty of publishing material deemed anti-religious, slanderous or detrimental to the national interest.

-Mass Media Regulatory Authority Organization is one of the main regulatory controllers of mass media in Iran.
+The Mass Media Regulatory Authority Organization is one of the main regulatory controllers of mass media in Iran.

 Newspapers

 Most Iranian newspapers are published in Persian, but newspapers in English and other languages also exist.
 The most widely circulated periodicals are based in Tehran.
 Popular daily and weekly newspapers include Iran, Ettelaat, Kayhan, Hamshahri and Resalat.
 Iran Daily and Tehran Times are both English language papers.
 Iran’s largest media corporation is Islamic Republic of Iran Broadcasting (IRIB).
 The Financial Tribune is the main (online) English language economic journal.
 Iran Front Page (IFP News) is an English News website which provides its audiences with the English version of the latest news and views from Iran published by the Iranian Persian-language media.